 Creating a critical talent pipeline

-Bedford County and its partners in the Region 2000 geographic area (Lynchburg MSA) work together to create a critical talent pipeline for our industries that depend on a highly skilled and ready workforce.
-Among these industries are nuclear energy for companies such as Babcock & Wilcox and AREVA, wireless communication for companies such as Harris Corporation, CommScope and dozens more firms, and a variety of advanced manufacturing companies.
+Bedford County and its partners in the Lynchburg Region (Lynchburg MSA) work together to create a critical talent pipeline for our industries that depend on a highly skilled and ready workforce.
+Among these regional industries are nuclear energy from BWXT and Framatome, wireless communication from L3Harris, CommScope and dozens more firms, and a variety of advanced manufacturing companies.

-Virginia’s Region 2000 Partnership and its Future Focus Foundation is working to create a collaborative science, technology, engineering, and math (STEM) education network, from elementary school up, in which this region’s industries may benefit from a “grow your own workforce” approach.
+The Future Focus Foundation mission is to prepare and encourage Central Virginia students in K-12 and beyond to seek careers in science, technology, engineering, and math (STEM) fields and to provide a pipeline for a technically and scientifically proficient workforce in which this region’s industries may benefit from a “grow your own workforce” approach.
 This is accomplished through a multitude of activities and events such as robotics and Lego competitions, student career fairs, summer camps, and specialized high school courses, industry tours, and internships.

-In Bedford County, we offer the Bedford One Program in which high school students are offered a chance to tour a local industry of their choice and talk to professionals.
+In Bedford County, we offer the Bedford One Program in which high school students are offered a chance to tour a local industry or educational facility and talk to professionals about career pathways.
 Students are also offered an internship course in high school where they can work a few hours a week at a local company.

-To learn more about how Bedford County and Region 2000 are working together to “Grow our Own Workforce,” please contact the Office of Economic Development at 540-587-5670.
+To learn more about how Bedford County is collaborating with local schools and businesses to “Grow our Own Workforce,” please contact the Office of Economic Development at 540-587-5670.